Dissipative phase transitions in $n$-photon driven quantum nonlinear resonators: Introduction, motivations, and summary of the main results

 Nonlinear bosonic systems, such as optical cavities, polaritonic systems, optomechanical resonators, and superconducting circuits, represent an extremely rich and versatile tool to explore and simulate nonequilibrium quantum physics \cite{Carusotto_RMP_2013_quantum_fluids_light,Carusotto2020,LeHurCRP16}.
 These systems are intrinsically {\it open}, meaning that particle, energy, and correlations can be gained or lost through the coupling with the environment \cite{BreuerBookOpen}.
-Drives are then applied to these systems, bringing them out of their thermal equilibrium, and compensating for the losses induced by the environment.
-As a result, the complex interplay between driving, dissipation, and Hamiltonian terms gives rise to a nontrivial open-system dynamics, leading to nonequilibrium stationary states whose properties differ from those of closed quantum systems at equilibrium \cite{VerstraeteNATPH2009,DiehlNATPH2008,DiehlPRL10}.
+Drives are then applied to these systems, bringing them out of their thermal equilibrium and compensating for the losses induced by the environment.
+As a result, the complex interplay between driving, dissipation, and Hamiltonian terms dictates the system's dynamics and determines its steady states, whose properties can differ from those of closed quantum systems at equilibrium \cite{VerstraeteNATPH2009,DiehlNATPH2008,DiehlPRL10}.

 The symmetries of the drive and dissipators play a fundamental role in determining both the nature of the steady state and the dynamical properties of a quantum system \cite{BucaNPJ2012,AlbertPRA14,MingantPRA18_Spectral}.
 For instance, in a nonlinear photonic cavity the possibility to exploit nonlinear and engineered pumping schemes, in the presence of moderate single-particle dissipation, opened venues to the generation and stabilization of nonclassical states \cite{BartoloPRA16,LebreuillyPRA17,BiellaPRA17}.
 A pivotal example in this field is the use of two-photon drives to generate, stabilize, and control photonic Schr\"odinger cat states \cite{LeghtasScience15,grimm_stabilization_2020}, that have been proposed as a fundamental building block of quantum computing devices \cite{MirrahimiNJP14}.
-Beyond their interest for quantum information, parametric processes have been at the center of intense research, leading to the exploration of their properties both in classical \cite{ChenPRL08,LeuchPRL16} and quantum configurations \cite{BartoloPRA16,BartoloEPJST17,GotoPRA16,Labay-MoraPRL22}.
+Beyond their interest in quantum information, parametric processes have been at the center of intense research, leading to the exploration of their properties both in classical \cite{ChenPRL08,LeuchPRL16} and quantum configurations \cite{BartoloPRA16,BartoloEPJST17,GotoPRA16,Labay-MoraPRL22}.